top of page

 651 Richard Street

-Second Line Stages Offices
+Client: Second Line Stages

 In the nineteenth century, cotton press warehouses lined the commercial areas of the Mississippi River, but only few remain today.
 As Second Line Stages expanded film studio spaces in the Lower Garden District neighborhood, it identified the need for additional office and support spaces nearby to the other film production facilities.
-Second Line Stages asked Studio West to Help convert two former masonry construction cotton press warehouses, dating to 1887 at the corner of Richard and St. Thomas Streets in the Lower Garden District into flexible offices.
-Being in a dense urban environment, acquiring the adjacent historic warehouses provided the opportunity to reuse and rehabilitate the historic buildings for as offices and seek Historic Tax Credits in the process.
+Second Line Stages asked Studio West to help convert two former masonry construction cotton press warehouses, dating to 1887 at the corner of Richard and St. Thomas Streets in the Lower Garden District, into flexible offices.
+Being in a dense urban environment, acquiring the adjacent historic warehouses provided the opportunity to reuse and rehabilitate the historic buildings as offices and seek Historic Tax Credits in the process.

 Second Line Stages utilized Historic Tax Credits for the funding of the project.
 In addition to Historic Tax Credits, the two warehouses were placed under a Preservation Resource Center Historic Preservation Easement by the previous Owner to ensure their continued maintenance and reuse.
 For the exterior rehabilitation scope of work, Studio West coordinated with the Preservation Resource Center over several committee meetings to ensure the rehabilitation complied with the historic standards for preservation and the conditions of the façade easement.